Andrew Otazo feels like he’s done A LOT of things. Probably too many.

 As QuikForce’s Miami Director, Andrew led a team that implemented the company’s South Florida customer acquisition, business development, and marketing initiatives based on financial models he produced.

 As Mexican President Felipe Calderón’s assistant, Andrew’s duties included managing the President’s schedule, writing diplomatic correspondence, liaising with foreign diplomats, and translating.
 While at the State Department’s Office of Andean Affairs, Andrew helped implement policy with Venezuela, Colombia, Ecuador, Bolivia, and Perú.
 Just before his stint at State, Andrew lived in São Paulo, where he picked up Portuguese.
 He loves all things Brazilian and desperately misses a good picanha.

 Andrew spent two years at West Point.
 He learned how to take a punch, blew out his eardrums, broke a shin, discovered he wasn’t White (outside of Miami), and fired a tank.
 He then earned his Bachelor’s and Master’s Degrees at the University of Miami.

 On a more personal front, Andrew’s removed 10,000 pounds of trash from Miami’s mangrove forests.
-He also carried 30 pounds of that trash the length of the 2019 Miami Marathon to raise funds to combat local marine pollution.
-He lectured at the University of Miami on grassroots activism and gave presentations to youth groups, companies, and Miami-Dade County employees.
+He also carried 30 pounds of that trash the length of the 2019 Miami Marathon.
+He led a team of eight that hauled a 130-pound trash cart through the 2020 Miami Marathon.
+These efforts raised over $15,000 to combat local marine pollution.
+Andrew regularly lectures at the University of Miami on grassroots activism.

 Check out the first free chapter of Andrew’s upcoming book here.